godotneers/guide-video/README.md

-﻿# A G.U.I.D.E to input in Godot - Part 2: Mixed Input and Input Prompts
+﻿# A G.U.I.D.E to input in Godot - Part 3: Remapping Controls

 <p align="center">
   <a href="https://youtu.be/lEBYnQC-vJw">